Percentage Rent Audit Guide: Breakpoints, Gross Sales, and Overpayment Recovery

 Retail tenants usually notice percentage rent only after a strong sales period, when a landlord statement arrives and the number feels high.
 That instinct is often right.
 A percentage rent clause is simple in theory, but in practice it sits on top of one of the most negotiated definitions in a retail lease: gross sales.
 When the landlord uses the wrong sales base or the wrong breakpoint, the tenant pays more variable rent than the lease actually requires.

-If you are new to retail pass-through structures, read the NNN Lease Tenant Guide first.
-If you already suspect a billing issue, the CAM Overcharge Detection Playbook helps you separate percentage rent issues from the broader CAM problems that often appear in the same reconciliation cycle.
-For recovery strategy after you confirm the math, use the CAM Overcharge Recovery Guide.
+If you are new to retail pass-through structures, the what is an NNN lease guide provides the lease structure context.
+If you already suspect a billing issue, the CAM overcharge detection playbook helps you separate percentage rent issues from the broader CAM problems that often appear in the same reconciliation cycle.
+For recovery strategy after you confirm the math, use the CAM recovery guide.

 Percentage rent is a sales-based rent component common in retail and shopping center leases.
 The tenant pays base rent throughout the year, then owes additional rent only after gross sales exceed a breakpoint.
 The formula usually looks straightforward: